CedricPerret/JuliassicPark/README.md

 It is built for researchers and modelers who need both flexibility and convenience.
 JuliassicPark lets you define complex model logic and rich fitness functions, while handling the rest automatically: simulation loops, parameter management, data output, and parallel execution.

-One of its key advantages is that it’s easy to learn and quick to use, you don’t need to learn a large API.

 The goal is simple: spend less time on boilerplate, and more time exploring ideas.

 ---

 ## 🔧 Features

-- Evolutionary models with support for continuous, discrete, boolean traits; single or multiple traits; with phenotype or explicit genotype.
+- Evolutionary models with support for continuous and discrete traits; single or multiple traits; with phenotype or explicit genotype.
 - Multiple reproduction schemes: Wright–Fisher, Moran, explicit (agent-based), sexual reproduction.
 - Flexible architecture compatible with a wide range of custom fitness functions
 - Automatic result logging and data output for simulation analysis